 The refinancing strategy works if the property has gained value since initiated the mortgage contract.
 For example, if the homeowner purchased the home five years ago and since the down payment has covered 10% and the value of the home increased by 20%, less than 80% is now owed; under these circumstances, it is possible to refinance and eliminate PMI.

 If the homeowner lives in an area where housing rises, they can use this method.
-Still, it is not recommended if the property value has been lost because it will have the opposite effect, i.e., you will have to pay more for private insurance.
+Still, it is not recommended if the property value has been decreasing because it will have the opposite effect, i.e., you will have to pay more for private insurance.

 Refinancing is also not ideal for new homeowners; most loans advance two years after payments begin.
 If you have less than two years, you can ask for refinancing, but there is no guarantee that you will be approved.